Should I Have An X-ray Taken For An Ankle Sprain?

 - Symptoms that persists beyond a few days or do not improve

-It may be difficult to differentiate between an ankle sprain and an ankle fracture and sometimes an X-ray may be required.
-A team at the department of emergency medicine in Ottawa, Canada came up with the "Ottawa ankle rules".
+It may be difficult to differentiate between an ankle sprain and an ankle fracture and sometimes requires an X-ray.
+A team at the department of emergency medicine in Ottawa, Canada came up with the “Ottawa ankle rules”.

 The Ottawa ankle rules are a set of guidelines for doctors to aid them in deciding if a patient with foot or ankle pain should have an X-ray to diagnose a possible bone fracture.

-X-rays are only required if there is bony pain in the malleolar or midfoot area, and any one of the following:
+X-rays only required if there are bony pain in the malleolar or midfoot area, and any one of the following: